uccasco/FiniteFields/README.md

 > T. Sayer and S. J. Cox, <i> Phys.
 Chem.
 Chem.
 Phys. </i> <b>21</b>, 14546 (2019); doi: 10.1039/c9cp02193k

-The code is directly based upon the fix_efield routines that come as standard in LAMMPS.
+The full article can be found [here](10.1039/c9cp02193k) The code is directly based upon the fix_efield routines that come as standard in LAMMPS.
 However, an important difference is that the itinerant polarization must be supplied to the fix from the input file.
 This can be achieved with the following commands:

 ```
 # Store the initial atom positions